joshidiksha660/real-time-hand-emotion-detection/README.md

 * Face localization
 * Performance monitoring and optimization

-The project follows a modular architecture similar to production applications by separating configuration, detection logic, utility functions, and application control.
+The project follows a modular architecture by separating configuration, detection logic, utility functions, and application control.

 ---